anisjkb/Python-Django-RestAPI/Lesson-5.2 Setting Up Django VR (Virtual Environment) Development Environments.md

 ```
 > **Note:** Conda environments are stored in a central location regardless of the current directory.

-Create a new Conda environment named `django_env` with Python 3.10 (Python 3.10 is the current stable version, date- 05-March-2025):
+Create a new Conda environment named `django_oms_env` with Python 3.10 (Python 3.10 is the current stable version, date- 05-March-2025):

 ```bash
 conda create -n django_oms_env python=3.10